aplteam/Tester2/README.md

 #### Application

-Imagine that a few of a large set of test cases leave files behind in the temp folder, and you have no idea which ones.
+Imagine that a few of a large set of test cases leave behind files in the temp folder, and you have no idea which one it is.
 Obviously that is easy to find out when you check right after a test case was executed.

 That's why `exec_before_each_test` and `exec_after_each_test` were added as properties with version 1.1 to `Tester2`: they allow you to check whatever you want either just before or right after a test case was executed.

 Another application is when a test case causes a sys error (aplcore) but it is not that particular test case that is causing the real problem but an earlier one.
-In that case you can execute `2 ⎕NQ'.' 'wscheck'` after each test case, forcing the interpreter to perform a workspace integrity check.
+In that case you can execute `2 ⎕NQ'.' 'wscheck'` after each test case, forcing the interpreter to perform a workspace integrity check; that will bring you much closer to the real culprit.

 #### Overview